0xRh1d0Y/0xRh1d0Y/README.md

 ### WhoAmI
     Assalamu Alaikum
-    Hi, I am Mohammad Rhidoy From Bangladesh.I am CTF Player, OSINT Enthusiast, Cyber Security Enthusiast, Animal Lover, Foodie, and love to play games.
+    Hi, I am Mohammad Rhidoy From Bangladesh.I am CTF Player, OSINT Enthusiast, Cyber Security Enthusiast, Animal Lover, Foodie, and love to play game.
     I would like to learn new things every day.

 Here are some ideas to get you started: